Notice: This page requires JavaScript to function properly.

 When you run these examples, you won't get any output because these examples only create a new table.
 If you run the code again, you will get an error saying that the table already exists.
 These code snippets are examples, and later in the task, data will be inserted into these newly created tables and displayed on the screen so you can see that everything is working.

-This query will create an EMPTY table with two columns: id and some_info.
+This query creates an empty table with two columns: id and some_info.

-We won't delve into all data types now, as there are quite a few.
-We'll focus on the main data types in this section, and we'll address each of them as we progress in learning!
+We won't cover all data types now, as there are many.
+We'll focus on the main ones in this section and explore others as we continue learning.

 For example, let's create another table with different data types: